 Installing home assistant requires a few steps with Docker and your NAS.

 The Z-Wave/Zigbee USB stick requires some third-party drivers to function properly.
 Find the right version here.
-It will require a reboot once it's installed.
+You'll need to know the CPU generation of your Synology.
+The DS418play has an Apollo Lake processor.
+The device will require a reboot once the drivers installed.

 todo: fill in link